Stanliest/StudyNote/Docker/README.md

 `<ctrl>-c`

 ### Run multiple containers
-Run an NGINX server:
+Run an NGINX server:\
-`docker container run --detach --publish 8080:80 --name nginx nginx`
+`docker container run --detach --publish 8080:80 --name nginx nginx`\
 * --detach: run container in the background
 * --publish: publishes port 80 in container using port 8080 on your host, this flag is a feature that can expose networking through the container onto the host.
 Why 80?
 It's the default port for NGINX in official doc in docker store.
 * --name: names the container

-Run mongo database:
+Run mongo database:\
 `docker container run --detach --publish 8081:27017 --name mongo mongo:3.4`

 ### Remove the containers
-1. Stop containers:
+1. Stop containers:\
-`docker container stop [container id]` .
+`docker container stop [container id]`
-2. Remove stopped containers: (remove dangling images, containers, volumes, and networks)
+2. Remove stopped containers: (remove dangling images, containers, volumes, and networks)\
 `docker system prune`

 ## Docker Images